How to Customize Your Peterbilt 379 on a Budget

 Most Affordable Peterbilt Customizations for a Tight Budget

-Here’s how to prioritize aftermarket parts on a smaller budget.
+Here’s how to prioritize aftermarket parts on a smaller budget: start SMALL and work your way up.

 Chrome Trim and Accent Accessories: